DinoMalin/dinosh/README.md

 We now have the necessary data to do the executing.

 ### Executing
-The executing is like saying "There's a car chasing me, I must drive !", but for words.
+The executing is like saying "If this is a bike, let's drive with more caution.", but for words.
 I'm lost in my analogies.

 During the executing, a lot of things happens.
 First, we expand :